 Most partnerships take the form of general partnerships, in which all partners have some management authority.
 Even if not actively involved in management, a general partner may be held personally liable for the debts and obligations of the partnership.

-Due to the complicated laws and regulations governing limited partnerships, it is a good idea to work with a lawyer if you want to utilize this business form.
+Due to the complicated laws and regulations governing limited partnerships, it is a good idea to work with a lawyer if you want to choose that business form.

-The income partners earn remains subject to income and self employment tax (Medicare and Social Security contributions), and partners are responsible to pay those taxes at the end of the year.
-In most cases, partners will be required to make quarterly payments of their estimated tax liability, to both the state and to the federal government.
+The income partners earn remains subject to income and self employment tax (FICA contributions, including Medicare and Social Security), and partners are responsible to pay those taxes at the end of the year.
+In most cases, partners are required to make quarterly payments of their estimated tax liability to both their state tax agency and to the IRS.